 Build Your Résumé

-SIP is an on-campus internship program in which a team of three to five students are paired with a partner organization such as PEF/Self-Reliance, Google Community Leaders, Kiva, etc.
+SIP is an on-campus internship program in which a team of three to five students are paired with a partner organization such as PEF/Self-Reliance, Google Community Leaders, Ashoka, etc.

 Teams work with partner organizations to innovative solutions for the world’s most pressing social problems such as poverty, health care, education, and economic development.
 SIP gives students from all majors a deeper understanding of how to Do Good Better.